KarimF430/Killer-Whale/CARWALE_IMPORT_COMPLETE.md

 ## 🎉 **MISSION COMPLETE**

-**Your MotorOctane platform is now fully populated with real CarWale data:**
+**Your gadizone platform is now fully populated with real CarWale data:**

 - ✅ **34 Real Car Brands** from Indian market
 - ✅ **165 Actual Car Models** with specifications